jordles/notes/Data_Structures_and_Algorithms/Linked Lists.md

     }
     let current = this.head;
     let newTail = current;
-    while(current.next){ // we have to start from the head, since we can only traverse a singly linked list backwards newTail = current;
+    while(current.next){ // we have to start from the head, since we can't only traverse a singly linked list backwards newTail = current;
       current = current.next;
     }